rakhimov/scram/doc/fta_transfer_tree.rst

       show up for graphing.
     * Transfer Intermediate events may show up in several places and cause conflicts with the uniqueness of intermediate events.
-      May append some suffix to avoid problems, such as number of references. *Not Yet Implemented The Right Way*
+      This is avoided by appending specific suffix to the Intermediate event names, such as number of references. *Not Yet Implemented The Right Way*

 - Update database of top, inter, and primary events after reading the sub-tree. *Currently is not done in isolation*

+- Graphing Instructions for a sub-tree without a main tree. *Not Done Yet*

 - Keep track of cyclic inclusions and prevent it with an error.